-- We helped organize a workshop on community based monitoring to help First Nations in northern Ontario consider why this approach was important as well as what and how to monitor the species, systems, and processes they are important to them given climate change and new industrial development in their homelands.
+- We helped organize a workshop on community-based monitoring for First Nations in northern Ontario to consider why this approach was important as well as what and how to monitor the species, systems, and processes that are important to communities given climate change and new industrial development in their territories.
 The workshop was grounded by our comprehensive report on CBM programs in Canada and around the world.

 - In 2016, WCS Canada helped organize a meeting of the American Bison Society in Banff, Alberta, which included a ceremony to celebrate the 2nd anniversary of the signing of the Buffalo Treaty.
 The treaty serves to honor, recognize, and revitalize the sacred relationship First Nations of North America have with buffalo.